 Srijana Mitra Das

-Counselage is India’s only strategic brand management and marketing consultancy advising Chairpersons and CEOs on branding and marketing.
-Counselage works for Mahindra & Mahindra, Hero MotoCorp, GMR, JSW, Vodafone, Coca Cola, and Max India amongst others.
+Suhel Seth is the Founder of Counselage, India’s only strategic brand management and marketing consultancy advising Chairpersons and CEOs on branding and marketing.
+Counselage works for Tata Sons, Reliance Industries, Mahindra & Mahindra, Hero MotoCorp, GMR, Coca Cola, and Max India amongst others.

 Swaminathan S. Anklesaria Aiyar